 Since debuting The Shield in 2002, American cable channel FX, and more recently its sister network FXX, have gained critical and audience acclaim for their original series like Nip/Tuck, The Americans, American Horror Story, and Atlanta, among numerous others.

 In 2020, after both FX and Hulu were acquired by The Walt Disney Company, FX launched a "FX on Hulu" portal within the latter American streaming service which includes additional exclusive series such as Devs and Mrs. America.

-Rogers Media holds the exclusive Canadian broadcast and streaming rights to most recent original programming commissioned by FX – including FXX programs, and all FX on Hulu programs to date – under a deal reached in 2011 with FX's then-parent company, 21st Century Fox (later purchased by Disney).
+Rogers Media holds the exclusive Canadian broadcast and streaming rights to most recent original programming commissioned by FX – including FXX programs, and most FX on Hulu programs to date – under a deal reached in 2011 with FX's then-parent company, 21st Century Fox (later purchased by Disney).
 Rogers operates a Canadian version of the FX channel which launched that same year, as well as a Canadian version of FXX launched in 2014.
 For a time, these channels also aired some of the FX on Hulu original series.

 From 2011 to early 2022, these channels were only available in Canada through cable or similar TV services, and are not available as a pure over-the-top service.

 For several years, Rogers' deal meant that the majority of past FX series or seasons covered by the deal were not syndicated to other services such as Netflix in Canada, even though some of those series have been available on Netflix elsewhere.
 (Some FX series briefly appeared on the short-lived Shomi streaming service co-owned by Rogers, but did not move to another over-the-top service after Shomi closed in 2016.)
 However, in 2020, some older FX series began to appear on other streaming services, as described below.